 Watson dean honored for internationalization

 It came as a surprise to Krishnaswami "Hari" Srihari when he received notification that he would be recognized with the Michael P. Malone International Leadership Award for outstanding contributions to further international education in public higher education.
-But the distinguished professor and dean of the Thomas J. Watson School of Engineering and Applied Science credits that same team of people with making the award possible.
+But the distinguished professor and dean of the Thomas J. Watson College of Engineering and Applied Science credits that same team of people with making the award possible.
 He said it takes everyone – faculty, students, staff and administrators – to create a culture of internationalization.

 10 proposals receive Road Map funding